TomHodson/tomhodson.github.com/_posts/2025-01-25-volume-rendering.md

 <img class="invertable" src="{{page.assets}}/hist.svg">
 </figure>

 We could probably get away with clamping all the data from -1000 to -500 to one air value, which would free up a lot of our limited 0-225 for the more interesting stuff happening between -100 and 400.
-But I didn't really notice an issues with the quantisation so I didn't pursue this.
+But I didn't really notice any issues with the quantisation so I didn't pursue this.

-EDIT: After I implemented the iso-surface rendering mode and found that I could see interesting regions like my windpipe and inside my sinuses I wondered if having more density precision would help see them.
+*EDIT*: After I implemented the iso-surface rendering mode and found that I could see interesting regions like my windpipe and inside my sinuses I wondered if having more density precision would help see them.
 So I using float16 or float32 textures but didn't see much improvement at the expense of doubling or quadrupling the file size, so I switched back to 8 bit values.

 ## Viewing the Data

+For the viewer, the general idea is to load in the density data as a 4D texture in WebGL, then use a fragment shader (runs once for each pixel) to shoot out a ray through the volume, sampling along the way.
+At the end you decide how to colour the pixel based on the information collected from sampling the volume.

-For the viewer I mostly copied the code from [this excellent tutorial](https://observablehq.com/@mroehlig/3d-volume-rendering-with-webgl-three-js) and integrated it into my existing three.js helper methods.
+I copied most of the code from [this excellent tutorial](https://observablehq.com/@mroehlig/3d-volume-rendering-with-webgl-three-js) and integrated it into my existing three.js web components.

+In code we:
+    * load the GZIPed file
+    * decompress to raw bytes
-The basic idea is we: load the GZIPed file, extract it to raw bytes, load those bytes into a 3D texture according the metadata.
+    * Load those bytes into a 3D texture according the metadata about its shape and datatype.

-We create a cube in the three.js scene with a custom material attached to it that just runs our custom shader code.
+    * Create a cube in the three.js scene with a custom material attached to it that runs our custom shader code.

-Then on the GPU side we have a simple vertex shade that just calculates the raw from the camera to the vertex.
-This
+I'd like to play around with putting the point cloud of my face I made in the last blog post into the same scene but that's a project for another day!